-Man in 30s found dead on village road hours into New Year’s Day
+Man in thirties found dead on village road hours into New Year’s Day

 Officers were called to reports of a man lying on the A58 Lily Lane, in the Bamfurlong area of Wigan, at about 4.30am on Saturday.

-The man, believed to be aged in his 30s, was sadly pronounced dead the scene.
+The man, believed to be in his thirties, was pronounced dead at the scene.

 Transport for Greater Manchester announced Lily Lane was closed at the junction with Abingdon Drive while officers investigated at 5am before it was reopened again about seven hours later.

-Greater Manchester Police said the case had already been referred to the police watchdog because of the man’s previous contact with officer.
+Greater Manchester Police said the case had already been referred to the police watchdog because of the man’s previous contact with officers.

 The force is now appealing for anyone who has dashcam footage filmed in the Platt Bridge area between 4am and 4.30am to get in touch with police.